pflry/simple-json-editor/README.md

 A: No, SJE does not auto-save.
 You must click the "Save Changes" button to save your modifications.
 This allows you to review your changes before applying them.

+**Q: Why do I only see some folders in the selection menu?**

+A: SJE intelligently displays only folders that contain JSON files.
+This helps streamline your workflow by focusing on relevant directories.

 ## Screenshots